 The main objectives of our Railway Monitoring System Includes:

-To detect the cracking in the railway track and stop the engine if there exists any.
+To detect the cracks in the railway track joints

-To detect any sort of obstacle in front of the track.
+To detect discontinuity of the track joints.

-To detect the change in position of the track.
+To detect the displacement in position of the track.

-4.4.
+4.3.
 SYSTEM FEATURES

 The system contains three units out of which two are hardware.
 The units include the Main Unit, the Receiving unit and the Train unit.
-The main unit cintains all of the sencors including an LCD for displaying the output.
-There are three sensors and they include the MEMS senson, IR sensor and a voltage sensor.
-It contains a RT transmitter whic is linked with the Train unit.
+The main unit contains all of the sensors including an LCD for displaying the output.
+There are three sensors and they include the MEMS sensor, IR sensor and a voltage sensor.
+It contains a RT transmitter which is linked with the Train unit.
 The train unit contains a RF receiver and the trains motor connectivity.

 Depending upon the frequency, the trains stops or moves.
 The receiving unit contains a server docked to the webpage which keeps tracks of all the made surveys.